lawrennd/old_talks/_ml/includes/double-descent.md

 Bagging.
 By combining decision trees with bagging, we recover random forests [@Breiman-forests01].}

-\notes{Bias and variance can also be estimated through Professor Efron's bootstrap [@Efron:bootstrap79], and the traditional view has been that there's a form of Goldilocks effect, where the best predictions are given by the model that is 'just right' for the amount of data available.
+\notes{Bias and variance can also be estimated through Efron's bootstrap [@Efron:bootstrap79], and the traditional view has been that there's a form of Goldilocks effect, where the best predictions are given by the model that is 'just right' for the amount of data available.
 Not to simple,